wiggitywhitney/mcp-commit-story/docs/cursor-chat-discovery.md

 ## System Overview

-**MCP Commit Story** is an engineering journal system that automatically generates rich documentation from your development sessions.
+**MCP Commit Story** is an engineering journal system that generates rich documentation from your development sessions using a signal-based workflow.
 When you make a git commit, it:

+1. **Creates Signal Files** containing commit information for later processing
+2. **Processes Signals** when you ask your AI assistant to create journal entries
-1. **Collects Context** from four sources: git changes, terminal history, chat conversations, and AI summaries
+3. **Collects Context** from four sources: git changes, terminal history, chat conversations, and AI summaries
-2. **Generates Journal Entries** with AI, including technical details, accomplishments, and decision rationale
+4. **Generates Journal Entries** with AI, including technical details, accomplishments, and decision rationale
-3. **Preserves Development History** in markdown files for future reference
+5. **Preserves Development History** in markdown files for future reference

 **The Chat History Problem**: Previously, journal entries had poor "discussion notes" because AI agents only access ~5-20 recent messages, missing crucial conversation context about design decisions and problem-solving approaches.